interstellar/starlight/starlight/doc/Protocol.md

 monitors the Stellar network for relevant transactions, sends and receives RPC messages to and from other users’ Starlight agents, and triggers time-based events.

+For an agent to be a Guest on a channel, its agent must have a publicly accessible URL or IP address.
+Host does not need to have a publicly accessible server.
+Host sends messages to Guest using HTTP `POST` requests.
+To receive messages from Guest,
+Host must send long-polling `GET` requests to Guest.

 The Host’s agent sets up a channel by creating various Stellar accounts as described below.
 The Host is also responsible for funding the channel with: